TienVoCEK20/Path-Finding-In-Unknown-World-For-Autonomous-Robot-With-ROS-And-Custom-Global-Planner/README.md

 # Autonomous Robot With ROS and Web Interface

-### This is a project that I am currently doing with many teachers in HCMUT.
+### This is a project that I am currently doing with a group of lectures in HCMUT.

 The aim for this project is to implementing path planner for a robot in an unknown map in real world.